 - There are more problem-solving ideas because there are two teacher perspectives to support the students’ problem-solving growth.

-- No student “falls through the cracks” because teachers are available to attend to the students and their needs every day.
+- No student “falls through the cracks” because teachers can attend to the students and their needs daily.

 All of the above positively affect the teachers in addition to these essential and meaningful benefits:

-- There is another professional to consult and process issues with.
+- There is another professional to process issues with and consult.

 - Teachers have more support and can help each other.